Eduardo-LP-Silva/Minix-Trouble/README.md

 ## Overview

-This is a game developed during the course "Computer Laboratory" (LCOM) at FEUP, based on the Minix operating system.
-It was inspired by 90s arcade games and the this course in particular.
+This is a time-management game based on the Minix operating system, inspired by 90s arcade games.

 In this game, the player controls a character whose main objective is to keep the servers running in good condition, more specifically, to make sure there is at least one server running at a time.
 In order to accomplish this, the player must reactive any downed servers individually.